SDSU Alcohol and other drug Policies

 In addition to these policies, residents are expected to abide by the university alcohol policy, which to all campus living environments.
-Review the university alcohol policy at UNIVERSITY POLICIES: Alcohol Abuse and Illegal Drugs (p.3).
+Review the university's alcohol policy.

 Review guidelines for SDSU fraternities and sororities regarding the possession, dispensing, and consumption or alcoholic beverages at university functions.More on University Procedures for Social Fraternities and Sororities.

 All student-athletes must sign a letter of consent acknowledging the SDSU ICA Substance Abuse Education and Testing Program policy and procedures.

 - Includes consent to drug testing.

 A student-athlete (SA) who consumes alcohol will be held accountable for any alcohol-related incident in which he/she is involved.
 In such cases, the SA is subject to university, athletic department, or team disciplinary action whether or not there are legal implications.